Why is customer success important?

 Watch out for scope creep (when work expands beyond what was originally agreed) and redefine roles and responsibilities as customer success matures in your organization.

 Ronni says, "discovery isn't reserved for prospecting new customers.
 It should be ongoing throughout the relationship."

-Learn about your customer and every single person involved in the relationship.
+Keep learning about your customers and every single person involved in the relationship.

 Ronni calls it habitual prospecting which means to listen for those churn cues, but also for those opportunities to expand.

-There's a long list of responsibilities for a Customer Success Manager, and for Ronni, the most important are relationship management and acceleration.
+There's a long list of responsibilities for a Customer Success Manager, and for Ronni, the most important is relationship management and acceleration.

 Ronni says "riding the wave" is not enough.
 CSMs must create velocity for momentum to continue.

 Technical proficiency is essential too, and you should explain your value without show and tell.

 And by acceleration Ronni means to be intentional about the relationships you develop and help customers achieve their goals.
 You want to reach a level of trust where your customers listen.